unitaryfoundation/jeff/docs/motivation.md

 - figure out how to make this practical through quantum software.

-To do so, we need to bridge the gap between researchers doing fundamental compilation and algorithmic research, and quantum software developers.
+To do so, we need to bridge the gap between researchers doing fundamental compilation and algorithmic research, and quantum software developers, and address the following challenges.

 - **How can we share results and ideas faster, within a common framework?**
 - **How do we make sure we are speaking a common language, and aware of challenges and approaches